jhallen/joe-editor/docs/man.md

 than English, use the meta characters for the rest of their alphabet.
 You have to put the editor in __ASIS__ mode to have these passed untranslated to the terminal.

+When UTF-8 encoding is used, characters above 255 may be inserted with __ESC '__.

 ## Prompts